Param-Harrison/ebook-writer/books/know-the-why.md

     Note over BackendAPI: ...as long as the "Dish" matches the menu.
     BackendAPI-->>Frontend: Returns predictable JSON: {"id": 123, "name": "Alex"}
 ```

+### Why do you need API pagination strategies?

+You implemented pagination.
+Large datasets were manageable.
+Everything worked.

+But then you wondered: page-based?
+Cursor-based?
+Offset-based?
+What's the difference?
+When should you use which?

+That's when you realized: you need to understand pagination strategies.

+**Pagination strategies** are different ways to paginate data.
+Each has trade-offs.
+Each fits different scenarios.

+Think of it like different ways to navigate a book.

+Page-based is like page numbers.
+Simple but can skip.

+Cursor-based is like bookmarks.
+Reliable but more complex.

+In your backend, pagination strategies include:

+**Page-based Pagination:**
+- **Format** — `?page=1&limit=50`
+- **Pros** — simple, intuitive
+- **Cons** — can skip items, performance issues with large offsets
+- **Use case** — small to medium datasets

+**Cursor-based Pagination:**
+- **Format** — `?cursor=abc123&limit=50`
+- **Pros** — consistent, no skipping, better performance
+- **Cons** — more complex, not intuitive
+- **Use case** — large datasets, real-time data

+**Offset-based Pagination:**
+- **Format** — `?offset=100&limit=50`
+- **Pros** — simple, flexible
+- **Cons** — performance degrades with large offsets
+- **Use case** — small datasets

+Strategy selection:
+- **Page-based** — default, simple
+- **Cursor-based** — for large datasets, real-time
+- **Offset-based** — for small datasets, simple cases

+Without understanding strategies, you use default.
+It might not be optimal.

+With proper strategy, you optimize pagination.
+Performance improves.

+Pagination strategies matter.
+Choose the right one for your needs.

+### Why do you need API request queuing?

+You built APIs.
+Requests were processed.
+Everything worked.

+But then traffic spiked.
+Requests overwhelmed the server.
+Some requests failed.
+Some timed out.

+You wondered: how do you handle traffic spikes?
+How do you prevent overload?

+That's when you realized: you need request queuing.

+**Request queuing** buffers requests.
+Requests wait in queue.
+They're processed when capacity is available.

+Think of it like a waiting room.

+Without queuing, requests are rejected when busy.
+Users see errors.

+With queuing, requests wait.
+They're processed when ready.
+Users see success.

+In your backend, request queuing includes:

+- **Request queue** — buffer incoming requests
+- **Queue management** — manage queue size
+- **Priority queues** — prioritize important requests
+- **Timeout handling** — timeout queued requests
+- **Backpressure** — reject when queue is full

+Queue strategies:
+- **FIFO** — first in, first out
+- **Priority** — prioritize by type
+- **Fair** — fair distribution
+- **Weighted** — weighted distribution

+Queuing benefits:
+- **Handles spikes** — buffer traffic spikes
+- **Prevents overload** — prevents server overload
+- **Better UX** — requests wait instead of failing
+- **Smooths traffic** — smooths traffic patterns

+Queue considerations:
+- **Queue size** — how many requests to queue
+- **Timeout** — when to reject queued requests
+- **Memory** — queues use memory
+- **Monitoring** — monitor queue depth

+Without request queuing, traffic spikes cause failures.
+Users see errors.

+With request queuing, traffic spikes are buffered.
+Requests are processed.
+Users see success.

+Request queuing is essential for handling spikes.
+Use it to prevent overload.

 ### Why do you need API pagination, filtering, and sorting?